MicrosoftDocs/dynamics365smb-docs/business-central/ui-get-started-layouts.md

 ## [Copying](#tab/copy)

-Copying a layout is a quick and easy way to create a new layout based aon an existing layout.
-To make modifications to the layout, though, you still have to export it.
+Copying a layout is a quick and easy way to create a new layout that the same as an existing layout.
+Once you have the copy, you make modifications by exporting the layout.

 [!INCLUDE[open-report-layouts-page](includes/open-report-layouts-page.md)]
 2. Select the layout that you want a copy of for your new layout, then choose the **Edit Info** action.